rayshader/cp2077-red-filesystem/README.md

 #### Exists
 > Exists(path: String) -> FileSystemStatus

-You can test if a path exists, can be a file or a directory:
+You can test if a path exists, it can be a file or a directory:
 ```swift
 // ...
 let path = "config.json";